GermanBrainRot/Project-Galileo/README.md

 The problem is that it is impossible to have the Born rule emerge *exactly* from unitary evolution.
 Therefore, we do not *ever* have probabilities from which we could sample anything.

-This is where even the otherwise very sober and honorable philosophical approach of [J. Barandes](https://arxiv.org/pdf/1405.6755) fails.
+This is where even the otherwise very sober and honorable philosophical approach of the early [J. Barandes](https://arxiv.org/pdf/1405.6755) fails.
 He is more bold than Rovelli when it comes to facts being facts, but then (and here, he is less bold than Rovelli) introduces states that are completely epistemic.
 Our observer can only interpret the world, when the point is to explain how and why we can *change* it.

-A novelty in Barandes' picture that deserves mention is that at least officially, he gives decoherence a different role than everyone else: by having ontic facts be facts, decoherence is free to act only on epistemic states.
+A novelty in Barandes' picture from back then that deserves mention is that at least officially, he gives decoherence a different role than everyone else: by having ontic facts be facts, decoherence is free to act only on epistemic states.
 Except that in reality, they never decohere so much that we would ever be fully justified to apply the Born rule.
 Our detached, out-of-universe and rather [Feuerbachian](https://www.marxists.org/archive/marx/works/1845/theses/) observer is condemned to eternal indecision and nagging philosophical questions.
 Sad!

+The *later* [Barandes](https://arxiv.org/pdf/2302.10778) has some much better ideas buried under a lot of formalism, but it is still presented as if all of this was *equivalent* to existing quantum mechanics, when one of the two ideas clearly is not (to be discussed)...

-**The right question** is whether we can provide an ontology based on empirical fact and *good* philosophy, then present the existing formalism in a form suitable to *extend* it with a Born *axiom* (where we need a mathematical justification mirroring the philosophical justification), then complete the picture of the path space and justify why the differences are small enough so we have empirically never noticed them - but maybe could.
+**The right question** is whether we can provide an ontology based on empirical fact and *good* philosophy, then present the existing formalism in a form suitable to *extend* it with a Born *axiom* (where we need a mathematical justification mirroring the philosophical justification), then complete the picture of the path space and justify why the differences are small enough so we have empirically never noticed them - but maybe could. *Moreover*, one ought to examine if the latest changes in the formalism enable us to impose constraints like Special Relativity in novel ways.

 In the next section, I will provide the academic reader with the math so he can shut up and calculate.
 And it is *disgustingly* simple.